What We Stand For

 Our committed and hardworking volunteers are already hard at work in our communities standing up for residents, winning impossible victories against developers, and fighting to make Southend a better city.
 Many local families who’ve never previously supported the Greens are pledging support for our vision of change.

 When elected, residents will know that their vote was well-placed in trusting the Greens.
-Our long-overdue overhaul of the council will reshape our city almost overnight, securing more jobs, better homes, the best education for every student, and will make Southend-on-Sea a shining example of what a modern and sustainable city can look like.
+Our long-overdue overhaul of the council will reshape our city almost overnight, securing more jobs, better homes, and the best education for every student, and will make Southend-on-Sea a shining example of what a modern and sustainable city can look like.

 Our Green Councillors and MPs are not whipped by the central Party line like others, and as such we are free to make informed and balanced decisions on local issues.
-We will always act in the best interests’ of our beloved city and the environment, and you can trust us to put partisan politics aside to follow science and expert advice in securing a fairer and cleaner city to benefit everyone.
+We will always act in the best interests of our beloved city and the environment, and you can trust us to put partisan politics aside to follow science and expert advice in securing a fairer and cleaner city to benefit everyone.

-I’m proud that this Green Party Southend Manifesto - the culmination of our continued years of listening to and working for the people of Southend - truly represents the inspiring vision that the Greens offer.
-Whilst other political parties busy themselves with needless and timewasting infighting, we’ve already been delivering results.
+I’m proud that this Green Party Southend Manifesto – the culmination of our continued years of listening to and working for the people of Southend – truly represents the inspiring vision that the Greens offer.
+Whilst other political parties busy themselves with needless and time-wasting infighting, we’ve already been delivering results.

 Our city needs a new direction.